 The proposing Bidder shall complete and include in this section the completed forms from the list below.
 Bidders are instructed to include the completed attachments only once as part of the Proposal Attachments in the appropriate sections of the Proposal.

-Attachment G – DARFUR Contracting Act Certification
+Attachment G4 – DARFUR Contracting Act Certification

-Attachment G – Certificate of Firm Status
+Attachment G5 – Certificate of Firm Status

 Attachment A4 – Infrastructure Statement of Compliance with Requirements